 You will learn to provide occupational therapy to people with physical, developmental, social, or emotional disabilities in order to promote activity and independence.
-This degree articulates with a Bachelor of Allied Health Science (BHS) degree at the University of Missouri-Columbia.

 The Missouri Health Professions Consortium OTA one-plus-one program combines general education, professional-level coursework, laboratory practice, and clinical fieldwork.
 You will be required to take general education prerequisite courses before beginning year two of the program.